calebyhan/reddit_sentiment/README.md

-Analyzes the sentiment of collegeboard entries online.
+Analyzes the sentiment of keyword instances on reddit.

-Uses [Search Engine Parser](https://pypi.org/project/search-engine-parser/) to find instances online.
+Uses [praw](https://github.com/praw-dev/praw) to find instances on reddit.
 Uses [TextBlob](https://pypi.org/project/textblob/) for sentiment analysis.